jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ## 2. Downloads and Installation

 *WhiteboxTools* is a stand-alone executable command-line program with no actual installation.
-If you intend to use the Python programming interface for *WhiteboxTools* you will need to have Python 3 (or higher) installed.
+Simply [download the appropriate file for your system]((http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools)) and decompress the folder.
 Pre-compiled binaries can be downloaded from the [*Geomorphometry and Hydrogeomatics Research Group*](http://www.uoguelph.ca/~hydrogeo/software.shtml#WhiteboxTools) software web site for various supported operating systems.
+Depending on your operating system, you may need to grant the *WhiteboxTools* executable file execution privileges before running it.
+If you intend to use the Python programming interface for *WhiteboxTools* you will need to have Python 3 installed.

-It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures.
+It is likely that *WhiteboxTools* will work on a wider variety of operating systems and architectures than those of the distributed pre-compiled binaries.
 If you do not find your operating system/architecture in the list of available *WhiteboxTool* binaries, then compilation from source code will be necessary.
 WhiteboxTools can be compiled from the source code with the following steps:

 1. Install the Rust compiler; Rustup is recommended for this purpose.
 Further instruction can be found at this [link](https://www.rust-lang.org/en-US/install.html).